mohafn/relaxr/README.md

 ### Description

 A hot, new NY Tech Startup, Relaxr, has approached you to help them develop a new landing page for their company.
 They've handed you the [design file](./starter-code/design_file.txt) for the site, along with the copy and assets.

 Starting in class, you will work to build out a more complex layout for their company site.
 They decided on creating a blog, and their back-end engineers will be focused on developing the blog's functionality.
 They want your front-end skills to style their designs using HTML and CSS so Relaxr's engineers can begin integrating.

-Once again, the designers have handed you a basic [design file with instructions](./starter-code/design_file.txt) and the JPEG below to help you bring the blog to life.
+The designers have handed you a basic [design file with instructions](./starter-code/design_file.txt) and the JPEG below to help you bring the blog to life.
 Submit the finished version for homework.

 ![Relaxr Blog](https://i.imgur.com/fFMbLsf.png)